-- 27. (1) Re-start the inverter, with an input of 27 volts d.c., and switch on the load.
+- 25. (1) Re-start the inverter, with an input of 27 volts d.c., and switch on the load.
 The frequency should be 395 c/s, and must not rise or fall when the load is switched on and off.
 If this test is not satisfied, proceed as follows. - (2) Switch off the inverter and inspect all brushes for 100 per cent bedding.
 If the brushes are not bedded, run the inverter for 4-8 hours until 100 per cent bedding is achieved. - (3) When the brush bedding is satisfactory, switch on the inverter on load.
 Apply a light finger load to all four brush triggers at once.
 The frequency should drop; if it does not, the brush spring pressure or sticking brushes will be the cause. - (4) Apply a light finger load to each brush trigger in turn.
 The frequency should drop in each instance; if it does not, the brush bedding or incorrect brush gear position will be the cause. - (5) Should the frequency fall on load, move the brush gear in a clockwise direction.
 Switch off the inverter, and re-start on no load.
 Switch on the load, and note the effect on the frequency.
 Repeat until the frequency remains substantially stable on and off load.
 (Should the frequency rise on load, the brush gear must be moved in an anti-clockwise direction). - (6) If necessary, re-set the frequency to 395 c/s by adjusting the shunt field resistor.
 Repeat sub-para.
 (5) if the frequency fluctuates on and off load.
-Run the inverter for 10 minutes and recheck.
+Run the inverter for 10 minutes and re-check.
 It is absolutely essential that the frequency be set at 395 c/s, and remain stable at that figure both on and off load.
 To this end sub-para.
-(5) and (6) must be repeated until optimum performance is achieved.
+(5) and (6) must be repeated until optimum performance is achieved. - 26.
+This completes the setting up of the inverter, and para.
+23 and para.
+25, subpara.
+(1) must be repeated to prove the regulation.
+In addition, raise the input to 35 volts d.c. with the inverter on load, when the frequency should rise to a figure not exceeding 400 c/s, and the output to a figure not exceeding 119-121 volts a.c.
+Now raise each brush trigger in turn, when the commutation on the opposite brush must remain good with no excessive sparking.

-(A.L.7, July 58)
+(A.L.228, Jul.
+57)